PoCInnovation/Workshops/software/15.Svelte-Epytodo/SETUP.md

 ## 4 - Run container

-:warning: Don't forget to download the [source](./source/) directory and move those files in your current directory.
+⚠️ Don't forget to download the [source](./source/) directory and move those files in your current directory.

 #### Run the codebase